Vedāḥ refers the sacred knowledge held in four ancient Indian collections (saṃhitās): the Ṛgvedāḥ, the Sāmavedāḥ, the Yajurvedāḥ and the Atharvavedāḥ.

 Brāhmaṇa

-The Brāhmaṇa record a “floating mass of intricate discourses” on hundreds of śrauta rites that developed within a priestly institution (brāhmaṇa) that performed and controlled the sacrificial ritual.
+The Brāhmaṇas record a “floating mass of intricate discourses” on hundreds of śrauta rites that developed within a priestly institution (brāhmaṇa) which performed and controlled the sacrifice.

-The śrauta rites are based on the śruti (what was heard), so many priests (brāhmaṇa) belonged to the clans of the Ṛgvedāḥ. poets (ṛṣi).
-They debated (vā́jina) with each other over matters crucial to ritual, such as the origin, significance, conduct and validity of the sacrifice.
+The śrauta rites are based on the śruti (what was heard), so many priests (brāhmaṇa) belonged to the clans of the Ṛgvedāḥ poets (ṛṣi).
+They debated (vā́jina) with each other over ritual matters, such as the rituals’ origin, meaning, conduct and validity in relation to the sacrifice.
+As well as what was the sacrifice?

-The Brāhmaṇas do not offer step-by-step ritual procedures and presuppose familiarity with all aspects of the rites and their patterns.
-They discuss exegetical myths (itihāsa) and rules (vidhi), e.g., “silver is not a suitable gift, for it has arisen from tears,” and deliberate over meaning (arthavāda) and precedents (parakrti).
+The Brāhmaṇas do not offer step-by-step ritual procedures.
+They presuppose familiarity with all aspects of the rites and their patterns.
+Rather, they discuss exegetical myths (itihāsa) and rules (vidhi), e.g., “silver is not a suitable gift, for it has arisen from tears,” and deliberate over meaning (arthavāda) and precedents (parakrti).
 As well, they speculate on cosmology and apply astronomy and geometry, especially in relation to construction of ritual tools such as the fire altar.
 They carry out polemics, debate fine points and fix minute details.
-Some material was composed on the sacrificial ground during a “dry run” for students.

-The oldest Brāhmaṇa is the Aitareya Brāhmaṇa of the Ṛgvedāḥ.
-The best known is the Śatapatha Brāhmaṇa of the Śuklayajurvedāḥ.
+The oldest Brāhmaṇa is the Aitareya Brāhmaṇa.
+The best known is the Śatapatha Brāhmaṇa.

 - Ṛgvedāḥ: Aitareya Brāhmaṇa, Kauṣītaki Brāhmaṇa